 Conclusion

 Now that you're equipped with this knowledge, take action!
 Plan your shipping activities around the United States Post Office holiday schedule and share this information with your friends, family, and colleagues.
-By working together, we can ensure that the holiday season remains a time of joy, connection, and seamless postal operations.
+By working together, we can confirm that the holiday season remains a time of joy, connection, and seamless postal operations.
 Visit the USPS website today to review the upcoming holiday schedule and plan your shipping accordingly!